BoltZmaN967/BoltZman967/README.md

 ```
 >> I design and ship full-stack products, from database schema
-   to pixel-perfect UI.
-Co-founder of Kirigami Arts, an origami
-   & paper-art studio serving corporates, NGOs, schools & fests.
-   Representing Google Gemini on campus as a Student Ambassador.
+   to pixel-perfect UI.Representing Google Gemini on campus as
+   a Student Ambassador.
 ```

 ---